This document provides additional guidance for working with BCC in Avid Media Composer, Symphony, and News Cutter hosts.

 Green Dot Real-time Effects:

 The majority of BCC effects appear as “green dot” or “real-time” effects in Avid hosts.
-However, effects cannot appear as green dot real-time in Avid if they require accessing source footage at alternate times – for example to do motion tracking, optical flow analysis, or temporal blurring.
-Due to this restriction, some effects will appear twice in the lists – once as a green dot real time effect and once as a blue dot non-real-time effect.
-In cases where both a green dot and a blue dot version of an effect have been maintained the blue dot version now has “MT” on the end of the name.
-This “MT” indicates that it includes the BCC integrated Motion Tracker which is not a feature that can be supported in the green dot versions.
-In other cases if an effect has a core feature which can not work at all in a green dot version the effect will appear only as a blue dot non-real-time effect (for example this is true for many effects in the Time category).
+However, effects cannot appear as green dot real-time in Avid if they require accessing source footage at alternate times – for example during optical flow analysis or temporal blurring.
+In versions of Continuum prior to Continuum 2019, the older Legacy BCC Motion Tracker required there to be duplicate versions of many effects – a green dot real time effect and a blue dot non-real-time effect with the suffix “MT” that supported the old tracker.
+As of Continuum 2019 and the introduction of the new Mocha Motion Tracker we no longer need those separate versions of the effects just for motion tracking so most of the remaining blue dot non-real time filters have been moved to the Obsolete folder to support opening legacy projects.
+In some cases an effect has a core feature which can not work at all in a green dot effect and it will appear only as a blue dot non-real-time effect (for example this is true for many effects in the Time category).

 The BCC AVX green dot effects offer a useful real-time draft preview for judging the appearance and animation of unrendered effects.
 They will generally give much smoother results with the Avid timeline set to draft mode or high performance mode (green/yellow or yellow icon).
 The real-time preview will drop frames if necessary to maintain the overall timing of the playback.
 Factors such as how processor intensive the effect is, the resolution and data rate of the media, and the disk drive speed, the graphics card speed, and the CPU speed of the system, can all affect the smoothness of the real-time preview playback.